csc-training/summerschool/mpi/docs/02-mpi-p2p.md

       `double`
     - Fortran examples: `MPI_INTEGER` for `integer`,
       `MPI_DOUBLE_PRECISION` for `real64`
-- One can also define custom datatypes for communicating more complex data
+- One can also define custom datatypes for communicating complex data

 # Blocking routines & deadlocks